jingwang-kim/Image_processing/README.md

 # Image_processing
 ## It's a collaboration project with Yang Soo-bin.
-## Out-focusing has been implemented with Gaussian blur.
+## Out-focusing has been implemented with Canny Edge, findContours, GaussianBlur, Bitwise
+## More information is in the PowerPoint.